 The deferred cash-based compensation plans generally provide a return to the plan participants based upon the performance of each participant's referenced investments.
-Expense for these awards is calculated based on notional value of the award granted, adjusted for changes in the fair value of the referenced investments, until distribution of the award.

 The Company enters into a variety of OTC derivative contracts with affiliates to economically hedge certain obligations under the deferred cash-based compensation plans.